music

 80’s Music Typos.

-Published August 5, 2018 by Naomi Rettig
+Published August 5, 2018 by naomirettig

 The typist for an 80’s radio station made a few errors when typing up the playlist, changing one letter can make quite a difference in songs.